badc0re/hprog/README.md

 # Hell programming language
-This is a functional language, f*ck classes.
+This is a functional language.

 Why not as Lisp?
 Why Lisp at all, I simply can't follow all the brackets.
 I want to switch functions with placeholers please

-Not working
-Lexer:
+Lexer (todo):
+- Change handling of error messages, instead of bools, use a wrapper for the errors
+- Parsing numbers, it is just a beginning now
+- parsing print stuff
+- how to use print?
 - 1..10 (ranges)
 - .11 floats starting with dot

-- Change bools with error messages and use a wrapper for the errors
+Parse (todo):
+- not even started